-Create delicate little paper bowls – you can make several different bowls, choosing from a wide selection of coloured, handmade, textured and patterned papers.
-You will also be shown how to incorporate decorative items such as lace, threads, beads and spangles to further enhance your work.
+Delicate Paper Bowls – Create a cluster of delicate little paper bowls – you can make several different bowls, choosing from a wide selection of coloured, handmade, textured and patterned papers.
+You will also be shown how to incorporate decorative items such as lace, threads, and spangles to further enhance your work.
+The larger paper bowls that you could make are suitable for use as LED tea light holders.

 BESPOKE WORKSHOP REVIEW: